What’s behind the scenes at Field of Screams?

 “If you are faint of heart or if you’re afraid of scary things, we want you to come,” said Field of Screams Co-Owner Gene Schopf.
 “We’re going to have a lot of fun scaring you.”

-There are four haunted attractions: 3 houses and a hayride.
-Each attraction is packed with 15 minutes of adrenaline.
+There are four haunted attractions: three houses and a hayride.
+Each is packed with 15 minutes of adrenaline.
 Ten people work full time year-round to increase the scariness on the spooky sets and scenes.

 “We have scenes that we start and it takes three years to complete,” said Schopf.
 “This is 26 years now of an attraction being built and it has turned into a mega-haunt.”